Thai Ridgeback dog breed

 About the Thai Ridgeback

-The Thai Ridgeback is a very large companion dogs known for its independent nature and highly intelligent mind.
-Better suited to homes with space, the Thai Ridgeback is best matched with experienced owners.
+The Thai Ridgeback is a large companion dog known for being affectionate with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Thai Ridgeback is best matched with experienced owners.
 Typically standing 20 to 24 inches and weighing 35 to 75 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Companion Dogs group, the Thai Ridgeback brings a distinct combination of traits that sets it apart.
 The Thai Ridgeback is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Affectionate with its family, the Thai Ridgeback strikes a healthy balance between independence and closeness.